 Significance for water management

-The scenario analysis for Consensus World suggest that by year 2050, nutrient concentrations are reduced to current national target levels according to the EU Water Framework Directive.
-This is achieved through the combined impact of reduced fertiliser applications are reduced, lowered meat consumption, and the use of flocculation treatments in all large waste water treatment plants to reduce phosphorous pollution.
+The scenario analysis for Consensus World suggest that by year 2050, nutrient concentrations are reduced to current national target levels according to the EU Framework Directives for Water and for the Marine Strategy.
+This is achieved through the combined impact of reduced fertiliser applications, lowered meat consumption, and the use of flocculation treatments in all large waste water treatment plants to reduce phosphorous pollution.

 Extensive implementation of woody buffer stripes along smaller tributaries in the Middle Elbe would help to mitigate eutrophication and chlorophyll growth, by limiting light and nutrients, resulting in an improved ecological status for mid-sized rivers.
 This positive effect would, however, in larger rivers be mostly compensated by reduced self-shading, and a more efficient use of available nutrients, so that the ecological status appears not to improve at the basin outlet.
 For the German part of the Elbe main channel, the impact of nutrient reduction measures varies with nutrients and phytoplankton entering the system from the upper part of the basin in the Czech Republic.